It’s all good at sports bar-family restaurant hybrid Good Buddy’s Pub

 We tested the Sriracha Fire Burger, which definitely lived up to its name.
 In between bites, make sure you have water or beer nearby, because you’ll need it.
 The Fork and Knife Burger Melt is not for the faint of heart: three quarter-pound patties between two grilled cheese sandwiches and topped with all the fixings.

-I desperately wanted to try the King Burger, topped with provolone, bacon, sautéed onions, lettuce, tomato, a fried egg and bacon mayo, but I needed to check out Jason’s recommendation for a Mac & Cheez.
+I desperately wanted to try the (since retired) King Burger, topped with provolone, bacon, sautéed onions, lettuce, tomato, a fried egg and bacon mayo, but I needed to check out Jason’s recommendation for a Mac & Cheez.
 Good Buddy’s has several flavor options for its iron skillet macs, such as bacon or broccoli.
 The Buffalo Mac was creamy, light and cheesy but also packed a punch of buffalo chicken flavor.
 The portion size was more than enough for a single person, so we ended up taking about half of it home.
 And it’s even better reheated.

 Although we were thoroughly stuffed after the entrees, Sara persuaded us to try the desserts, which are made at the restaurant.
 The popular Monkey Bread cinnamon and brown sugar pastry was a big hit with us.
 Fresh out of the oven with dollops of ice cream and whipped cream on top, our spoons were flying.
-Sara also recommends the Snickers Ice Box Pie as a fine finish to a great night out at the pub.